ahnpj/security-operations-workflows/network-monitoring-and-traffic-analysis/wireshark-traffic-analysis-and-session-reconstruction/workflow-execution.md

 </blockquote>

-#### Step 4 — Attempt live traffic capture and validate interface availability
+##### 🔷 Phase 1.4 — Attempt live traffic capture and validate interface availability

 A live capture attempt was performed to validate whether traffic could be sniffed directly from local interfaces.
 Capture start/stop mechanics were reviewed (including the blue “shark fin” capture control).